gwadej/star_fury_model/README.md

 One of the four main engines on the model.

-### engines4.scad

-A printing plate that contains all four engines, ready to print.

 ### side\_thruster.scad

 The nozzle for the perpendicular thrusters on the engines.